AyushmanGHub/ClusterCart-Unveiling-Customer-through-Data/README.md

 ## About the Dataset
 The dataset used in this project is the **Online Retail** dataset, which is publicly available on the **UCI Machine Learning Repository**.
 It contains transactional data from a UK-based e-commerce business, providing a comprehensive record of customer purchases.
-This data offers valuable insights into customer purchasing behavior, making it ideal for customer segmentation tasks.
+This data offers valuable insights into customer purchasing behavior, making it ideal for customer segmentation tasks.<br>
 For further details, you can access the dataset on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).